Raphael Sallinger

 Raphael Lukas Sallinger (born 8 December 1995) is an Austrian professional footballer who plays as a goalkeeper for Scottish Premiership club Hibernian.

 Club career

 He made his Austrian Football Bundesliga debut for Wolfsberger AC on 29 April 2017 in a game against SV Mattersburg.

 After seven years with TSV Hartberg, Sallinger signed for Scottish Premiership club Hibernian in June 2025.
+He was regarded to have established himself as a regular starter while playing for the club.
+He kept six clean sheets in his first seventeen league appearances while playing for them.

+International career

+Sallinger is an Austria youth international.
+He played for the Austria national under-20 football team.